ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 # Getting started with dedicated host
 {: #dedicated-host}

-The dedicated host feature on IBM {{site.data.keyword.powerSysFull}} significantly expands the range of computing options available by providing the ability to provision a dedicated host for your exclusive use.
-Dedicated hosts are metered by the hour for the entire capacity of the host.
+Dedicated host capability on {{site.data.keyword.powerSysFull}} offers you the exclusive ability to provision an entire server for your exclusive use, expanding your computing options significantly.
+This offering allows you the ability to handle mission-critical workloads with complete isolation, control, and security.

-A dedicated host provides an additional flexibility to create virtual server instances, control their placement, and use the shared processor pool capabilities that are offered by {{site.data.keyword.powerSys_notm}}.
-With dedicated hosts, you can easily optimize your cloud infrastructure by using single tenant servers to manage software licensing costs while increasing isolation from other users in a cloud environment.
+Dedicated host on {{site.data.keyword.powerSys_notm}} is metered by the hour of the entire server.
+This provides you with additional flexibility to create virtual server instances and control their placement, along with a unique shared processor pool capability.

+This means you can optimize your cloud infrastructure by using single-tenant servers to manage software licensing costs.
+Most importantly, dedicated hosts increase isolation from other users in a cloud environment, ensuring your operations run smoothly and securely.
+This level of control and security gives you the confidence and reassurance you need.

 <!-- Dedicated hosts are ideal for your environment if you need a high level of customization and control over your cloud infrastructure, while also benefiting from the scalability and cost-effectiveness of cloud computing. -->

-Create an estimate for deploying dedicated host using the [cost estimator](wwww.cloud.ibm.com/power/estimate){: external} or visit the pricing page to learn more about the [pricing for dedicated hosts](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-dedicated-hosts).
+Create an estimate for deploying dedicated host using the [cost estimator](wwww.cloud.ibm.com/power/estimate){: external} or visit the pricing page to learn more about the [pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-dedicated-hosts).

 The dedicated host provides the following features:
 1. Reserve a host server (IBM Power S922 or S1022) for your exclusive use.
 All cores and memory on the host are provisioned for your use.
+2. Flexibly create virtual server instances and place them on the dedicated host.
+3. Create virtual server instances and shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.
-2. Get a detailed GUI-based view of host capacity information such as core, memory capacity and consumption.
+4. Get a detailed GUI-based view of host capacity information such as core, memory capacity and consumption.
 This provides the information on the total, free, or used capacity for your dedicated hosts.
-3. Share the dedicated hosts with all or a subset of your workspaces in the same account.
+5. Share the dedicated hosts with all or a subset of your workspaces in the same account.
 You get an additional flexibility to control access to dedicated hosts across your organization.
-4. Flexibly create virtual server instances and place them on the dedicated host.
-5. Create virtual server instances and shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.
 6. Set your own custom names for the dedicated hosts and dedicated host groups.

-Dedicated hosts are rolled out in two phases – Select Availability and General Availability.
-Select Availability is in `DAL10`, `DAL12`, `WDC06`, and `WDC07` data centers.
-General Availability will expand the reach of dedicated host capabilities further around the world.
+The Dedicated host capability is currently in the technology preview.
+It is available in select data centers `DAL10`, `DAL12`, `WDC06`, and `WDC07`.
+For general availability, dedicated hosts will be available worldwide and will follow the technology preview.
 {: note}

 ## Primary and secondary workspaces